 3. When an automatic test fails, it will be repeated once.
 A repeated test failure will cause "FAIL" to be shown on the right display, with the corresponding test number to the left.
-Press the Down Arrow key to repeat the test, the Up Arrow key to skip to the next test, or the PRE-TRIP key to terminate testing.
-The unit will wait indefinitely or until a command is entered.
+The user may then press the Down Arrow key to repeat the test, the Up Arrow key to skip to the next test, or the PRE-TRIP key to terminate testing.
+The unit will wait indefinitely or until the user manually enters a command.